 Last year it was revealed the supplier had failed to meet its RO by not paying into either the buy-out fund by 1 September 2018 or the late payment fund by 31 October.

-URE, along with Manchester-based Eversmart Energy, were placed under investigation and ordered to deliver all outstanding RO payments by 31 March 2019 through monthly instalments.
+URE, along with Manchester-based Eversmart Energy, was placed under investigation and ordered to deliver all outstanding RO payments by 31 March 2019 through monthly instalments.

 URE owes the regulator £209,013.87 including interest by the end of March.